 If the noise is coming from outside your house or room, consider acoustic modifications in your bedroom- thicker curtains, closed windows, and moving the bed away from the peripheral wall, can all help to make external noise less invasive when trying to sleep.
 It can also help to introduce a soft sound into the room, such as a fan or radio, which can help to ‘mask’ the sound from outside and distract the brain away from the disturbing noise.

-For more information about plugs, comment below or contact us.
+For more information about ear plugs for sleeping or other activities, comment below or contact us.